 So when I saw today’s pumpkin cookie recipe penciled into my calendar, I decided to postpone it (don’t worry — I’ll still share it with you soon!) and crossed something off of my “Recipe Bucket List” instead…

-HOW TO MAKE THE BEST HEALTHY PUMPKIN PEANUT BUTTER CUPS
+INGREDIENTS TO MAKE HEALTHY PUMPKIN SPICE PEANUT BUTTER CUPS

 Tip: If you use the same exact ingredients that I did, your healthy homemade pumpkin peanut butter cups are naturally gluten-free, dairy-free, sugar-free, low carb, and vegan!

-So once you’ve mixed together the filling for your healthy pumpkin peanut butter cups, you’ll shape it into 36 little spheres… And then flatten those spheres to be just barely smaller than the size of your mini muffin cups.
-Flattening the filling ensures the tops of your PB cups are smooth and flat too, not rounded from the sphere poking up out of the chocolate!
+Next, you’ll shape it into 36 little spheres… And then flatten those spheres to be just barely smaller than the size of your mini muffin cups.
+Flattening the filling into discs ensures the tops of your homemade peanut butter cups are smooth and flat too — not rounded from the sphere poking up out of the chocolate!

-Dollop a small amount of your melted chocolate into the mini muffin liner, enough to cover the bottom, and carefully set one of your flattened pumpkin peanut butter filling spheres on top.
+Assemble.
+Dollop a small amount of melted chocolate into the mini muffin liner, enough to cover the bottom, and carefully set one of your flattened pumpkin peanut butter filling discs on top.
 Spoon more melted chocolate on top, carefully spreading it so it drips over the sides of the filling and into every nook and cranny of those liners.

-Once all of your mini muffin liners are filled with decadent chocolate and cozy filling, pop those trays of your healthy homemade pumpkin peanut butter cups in the freezer for 20 minutes, or until the chocolate has completely hardened.
+Chill.
+Once all of your mini muffin liners are filled with decadent chocolate and cozy filling, pop those trays into the fridge for 20 minutes or the freezer for 10 minutes — or until the chocolate has completely hardened.
+This speeds up the setting process!
 Then peel off the wrapper and…

 Take a bite!
 How amazing does that look?? 😉 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
 (That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy homemade pumpkin spice peanut butter cups!